atulapra/Emotion-detection/README.md

 ## Usage

 There are two versions of this repository - written using TFLearn and Keras.
 Usage instructions for each of these versions are given below.
-Both versions work equally well if you want to detct emotions only one face in the image.
+Both versions work equally well if you want to detect emotions only one face in the image.
 However, I suggest you use the keras implementation, since it provides better results if there is more than one face.

 ### TFLearn